DukeAML/internal-app/README.md

 # internal-app
 To use Expo,
+1. In terminal,
-1. > npm install expo-cli --global
+> npm install expo-cli --global
 2. Download Expo Client from App Store
+3. In terminal,
-3. > cd expo-src
+> cd expo-src
+4. In terminal,
+> expo start
+5. To start web browser,
-4. > expo start
+> expo start --web
-5. Scan QR code
+6. Scan QR code